maths/moodle-qtype_stack/Readme.md

 ## Current state of development

 STACK 4.3 contains some important re-engineering of core components.
 This will enable significant new features in future releases.
-STACK 4.3.7 mostly contains minor bug fixes.
+STACK 4.3.8 contains minor bug fixes and minor improvements.

 Please continue to report any bugs you find at https://github.com/maths/moodle-qtype_stack/issues.